Bolivia’s Northern Amazon

 • Local fishery organizations can be strengthed through ongoing dialogue, leadership training, and technical assistance.

-• Engaging with local, regional and national level actors and promoting open spaces of dialogue (workshops, round table groups) can help identify common interests, resolve conflicts and lead to
+• Engaging with local, regional and national level actors and promoting open spaces of dialogue (workshops, round table groups) can help identify common interests, resolve conflicts and support discussion on future planning.

 Figure 1: Map of Bolivia showing the Pando and Beni departments(10)